bediger4000/alien_words/README.md

 ![topological sort of letter order](in2.png)

-That's an example of using 25 english language words, chosen randomly from `/usr/share/dict/words`, file [in2](in2).
+That's an example of using 25 English language words, chosen randomly from `/usr/share/dict/words`, file [in2](in2).

 My program can't find any lexical less than relationship for 'i', 'z', 'x', 'k'.